 Learn more about the contemporary Spanish works in the complementary exhibition "Antonio López García," which was on view Apr 13–Jul 27, 2008.

-This exhibition is organized by the Museum of Fine Arts, Boston, and the Nasher Museum of Art at Duke University, and is supported by an indemnity from the Federal Council on the Arts and the Humanities.
+The exhibition is organized by the Museum of Fine Arts, Boston, and the Musée du Louvre and is supported by an indemnity from the Federal Council on the Arts and the Humanities.

 Additional support provided by National Endowment for the Humanities, The Homeland Foundation, and National Endowment for the Arts.